Mercury13/unicodia/README.md

 It is a simple Unicode encyclopedia and the most comprehensive character map ever.
 Right now Windows only.

 **Lifecycle phase: 5** (production/stable).
-Minor troubles with sustainability, but generally survived four releases of Unicode.
-And will survive the fifth if I survive.
+Minor troubles with sustainability, but generally survived five releases of Unicode, 14.0 to 17.0.

 **I’m in Ukraine torn with war, so I’ll release often.** See “war release” tag in Issues.